Andrea-Sachez-Vallet-group-CBGP/PetriDish_QRdecoder/README.md

 # PetriDish_QRdecoder
-QR pipeline to generate QR codes to label petry dishes and automatically rename the pictures taken afterwards
+QR pipeline to generate QR codes to label petri dishes and automatically rename the pictures taken afterwards

 ## Requirements
 Have the Windows WSL of ubuntu active in your computer